 University distinguished professor of physics

-The work is carried out in the James R. Macdonald Laboratory, of which Ben-Itzhak is also the director.
-The laboratory is in the department of physics and includes 15 graduate faculty in atomic, molecular and optical physics.
+The work is carried out in K-State's James R. Macdonald Laboratory, of which Ben-Itzhak is also the director.
+The laboratory is in the department of physics and includes 14 graduate faculty in atomic, molecular and optical physics.
 The laboratory is supported, in part, by $2.5 million each year from the U.S. Department of Energy.
 Ben-Itzhak is currently leading a team of K-State researchers as part of a research consortium funded by NSF-EPSCOR at $6 million.
 This consortium also includes scientists from the University of Nebraska-Lincoln and the University of Kansas.

 Ben-Itzhak has received collaborative funding from the National Science Foundation and the Binational Science Foundation.
-He has given nearly 50 invited talks at conferences and departments across the globe, and he has written more than 130 articles in journals, conference proceedings and books.
-He currently advises six graduate students and has mentored five graduate students and five postdoctoral fellows in the past.
-Undergraduate students working with him have been particularly prolific and have co-authored more than 63 articles.
+He has given more than 55 invited talks at conferences and departments across the globe, and he has written more than 150 articles in journals, conference proceedings and books.
+He currently advises five graduate students and has mentored six graduate students and six postdoctoral fellows in the past.
+Undergraduate students working with him have been particularly prolific and have been co-authors 68 times on peer-reviewed publications.

-Ben-Itzhak received the Weston Visiting Professorship in 2013-2014 and the Rosi and Max Varon Visiting Professorship at the Weizmann Institute of Science in 2003.
+Ben-Itzhak received the Weston Visiting Professorship in 2013-2014 and the Rosi and Max Varon Visiting Professorship in 2003, both at the Weizmann Institute of Science.
 He was named a fellow of the American Physical Society in 2002 and received the Schwenk Teaching Award in 2000.
-He came to Kansas State University in 1986 as a research associate in the James R. Macdonald Laboratory.
-He attended the Israel Institute of Technology, where he earned his doctorate, master's degree and bachelor's degree.
+He came to K-State in 1986 as a research associate in the James R. Macdonald Laboratory.
+He attended the Technion – Israel Institute of Technology, where he earned his doctorate, master's degree and bachelor's degree.

 Ben-Itzhak can be reached at 785-532-1636 or email@example.com.